JakeyGilly/JakeyGilly/README.md

 # Hey!
 I'm Jake and this is my GitHub.
 I'm from Nottinghamshire, England.

-I am a Student studying A-Level Computer Science, A-Level Electonics and BTEC Music Technology, I enjoy music and programming.
+I am a Student studying Electronic and Computer Engineering at the University of York, I enjoy music and programming.

 I enjoy learning new things and I am always looking to learn more.
 I am also interested in learning more about the world of computers.
 I have access to GitHub Copilot to help me learn more about Programming and I am a Artic Vault Contributor.

 I have attended some hackathons including HackNotts 2023 and Reading Hackathon 2022

 I have organised a Capture the flag competition event for schools across Northen Ireland called [IglooCode](https://iglooco.de) with others at Queens University Belfast sponsored by Kainos and Liberty IT and developed the Capture the flag platform

-Currently I am learning Hardware and Electronics

 I am confident with Python, C, C#, C++, Java, Visual Basic, HTML, CSS, Unity and Assembly